GitHub Agentic Workflows

 GH_AW_INFO_AWF_VERSION: "v0.64.5"

-At runtime, the activation job fetches .github/aw/releases.json and compares the embedded version against three policies:
+At runtime, the activation job fetches .github/aw/compat.json and compares the embedded version against three policies:

 PolicyEffect